Forget-You-NotForget-You-NotHolocaust Survivors and Remembrance Project

 Franklin Delano Roosevelt, the only U.S. President to be reelected three times).

-Gypsy child, HolocaustRomani/Gypsy HolocaustAsides from the Nazis' primary fixation --that of total eradication of the Jews, another ethnically undesirable people set by the Nazi machine for total annihilation were the European Romanies (Roma/Sinti) better known as Gypsies and, it is estimated that some one-half million of them were murdered during the same genocidal period representing some 50% of their total European population.
+Gypsy child, HolocaustRomani/Gypsy HolocaustAsides from the Nazis' primary fixation --that of total eradication of the Jews, another ethnically undesirable people set by the Nazi machine for total annihilation were the European Romanies (Roma/Sinti) better known by their derogatory name as "Gypsies."
+It is estimated that some one-half million of them were murdered during the same genocidal period representing some 50% of their total European population.

-By 1945, one out of every two European Gypsies had been killed.
+By 1945, one out of every two European "Gypsies" had been murdered.

-Apart from their primary targets --the Jews and the Gypsies/Romanies, Hitler's Nazi regime had also envisioned the elimination of all Poles and eventually all Slavs (under the so-called General Plan Ost that called for the removal of native populations from the Eastern Europe and resettlement with Germans) if the Nazi's Third Reich would have lasted, as envisioned, 1000 years, but that never materialized as the Third Reich lasted only 12 horrendous years (1933-1945).
+Apart from their primary targets --the Jews and the Romanies ("Gypsies"), Hitler's Nazi regime had also envisioned the elimination of all Poles and eventually all Slavs (under the so-called General Plan Ost that called for the removal of native populations from the Eastern Europe and resettlement with Germans) if the Nazi's Third Reich would have lasted, as envisioned, 1000 years.
+However, that never materialized as the Third Reich lasted only 12 horrendous years (1933-1945).

-During the Holocaust murderous years (1939-1945), some three (3) million non-Jewish Poles were also killed, but they were killed not because of their ethnicity, religion or creed, but rather because they were viewed as subversive, threatening, or particularly dangerous to the Nazi regime.
-(Examples of such Poles that were killed by the Nazis were the elite of the Polish people, their political, civic, and spiritual leaders, members of the intelligentsia, cultural and scientific figures, as well as members of the resistance movement, officers, and so on.)
-Thus, in this respect, that Polish victimization campaign was a campaign of the war and not of the Holocaust and, as such, those Polish victims need be considered as casualties of the war and not of the Holocaust.
-This distinction and differentiation is paramount in defining and understanding the Nazi Holocaust (written always with capital letter to be distinguished from any other genocidal event or holocaust parlance).
+During the War years (1939-1945) that constituted also the Holocaust murderous years, some three (3) million non-Jewish Poles were also murdered, but they were murdered not because of their ethnicity, religion or creed, but rather because they were viewed as subversive, threatening, or particularly dangerous to the Nazi regime.
+(Examples of such Poles that were murdered by the Nazis were the elite of the Polish people, their political, civic, and spiritual leaders, members of the intelligentsia, cultural and scientific figures, as well as members of the resistance movement, officers, and so on.)
+Thus, in this respect, that Polish victimization campaign was a campaign of the War and not of the Holocaust and, as such, those Polish victims need be considered as casualties of the War and not of the Holocaust.
+That distinction and differentiation is paramount in defining and understanding the Nazi Holocaust (written always with capital letter to be distinguished from any other genocidal event or holocaust parlance).

 Bergen-Belsen survivor

-The Holocaust should never ever be confused with the various killings of World War II that was a part of, nor be blurred with other atrocities and brutalities of the war.
+The Holocaust should never ever be confused with the totality of killings of World War II that was a part of, nor be blurred with other atrocities and brutalities of the War.

-The Holocaust was an unique and distinct massive, persevering, persecutory and victimization genocidal event of World War II, prosecuted by the Nazi Germany, that was based primarily on race and ethnicity with the sole purpose and goal of "purifying" the European races from the perceived "undesirables," and as such, it needs to be separated from all other killings and brutalities associated with the war.
+The Holocaust was a distinct, massive, persevering, persecutory and victimization genocidal event of World War II, prosecuted by the Nazi Germany, that was based primarily on race and ethnicity with the sole purpose and goal of "purifying" the European races from the perceived "undesirables," and as such, it needs to be separated from all other killings and brutalities associated with the War.

 At Birkenau